k64ret/cv64/docs/objects.md

 ### Execution tree

-All objects are organized in a tree-like manner, where objects at the top are executed first, then the ones at the bottom.
+All objects are organized in a tree-like manner, where objects at the top are executed first, followed by ones underneath it.
 To explain this further, let's use the following diagram as an example.

-This is how the execution tree looks like when idling in the screen that appears when booting the game with no Controller Paks plugged in:
+This is how the execution tree looks when idling in the screen that appears when booting the game with no Controller Paks plugged in:

 ![Castlevania 64 boot_no_cont](images/cv64_boot_no_cont.png)
 ![Castlevania 64 boot_no_cont_obj_execution_tree](images/cv64_boot_no_cont_obj_execution_tree.png)

 Each box represents an object, where the number inside it is its `ID`.
-The arrows pointing straight down / down and left represent the `next` pointer, whereas the arrows pointing down and right are the `child` pointers.</br>
-The numbers in red represent the order of execution of each object in the tree.
+The arrows pointing straight down / down-left represent the `next` pointer, whereas the arrows pointing down-right are the `child` pointers.
+The numbers in red represent the execution order of each object in the tree.

 In the execution tree, objects are executed from top to bottom, starting from object ID 1 (`GameStateMgr`).

-After an object is done being executed, it starts executing the `child` object, if it has it.
-If it doesn't have a child, then it goes to the `next` object and starts executing that.
+After an object is finished executing, it executes the `child` object if it has one.
+Otherwise, it executes the `next` object.

-This continues on and on recursively until there're no more `child` / `next` objects to execute, at which point it goes back in the tree and starts execution of the remaining objects.
+This continues recursively until there are no more `child` / `next` objects left to execute.
+After which, it goes back in the tree and executes the remaining objects.

-If there aren't anymore left, then execution for the current frame is done, and the cycle repeats for the next frame.
+If there are none left, then the current frame is executed, and the cycle repeats for the next frame.

 ### Objects array